 The ELD Collaborative is a network of educators around the state who work together to solve the state’s formidable ELD challenges.
-The kick-off events for 2017-18 were held in Columbia on July 25 and 26.
 Topics are wide-ranging and although policies are frequently discussed, the sole focus of the group is to improve how ELs are supported and prepared for success after high school.
-The work and learning of the group will continue during periodic “re-groups.”
 Each meeting will be held in Jefferson City on the dates below.
-Use the links to register.
-You will need to register for each workshop you plan to attend.
+The ELD Collaborative meetings for 2018-19 are still in development.
+We hope to have them published soon.

 The group communicates primarily through an Edmodo site.
 To join, please contact Ryan Rumpf at firstname.lastname@example.org

 I have a standing call for proposals to present at the ELD Collaborative Regroups.
 Presenters are able to be reimbursed for their expenses (conditions apply).
 If you are interested in presenting, please complete the following survey: https://www.surveymonkey.com/r/P3RQPZJ